 Dr. Partha Chattopdhya who is a journalist, writer and a marriage counsellor brings his unique insights acquired through his lifelong research and counselling experience to understand men and their psychology in a new book titled “Purush”.
 This is first of its kind work for men in Bengali literature.

 According to him, human beings had always been the main focus of Dr Chaterjee’s work.
 As a journalist he had met many people in his career.
-After retiring, he started marriage counselling and that helped him understand human behavior better.
+After retiring, he started marriage counseling and that helped him understand human behavior better.

 On the occasion of International Men’s Day on 19th November, 2015 he has released this book as the third one in his man-woman trilogy.
 This book titled “Purush” (or Men) discusses different aspects of men, mainly Indian men.
 These include male psychology, male behavior, male physiology, sexuality and different issues faced by men.
 While discussing issues he had elaborately discussed legal issues faced by Indian men.